Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 Earlier in Node's development, it was common to use the _callback pattern_ to control the order that code is executed.
 The pattern involves passing a function as a parameter (_callback_) into your functions, and then calling that _callback_ when you're ready to continue.

-### Example

 Let's say we have to get some data from an external service.
+We don't know how long this service might take to respond.
+We would need to wait until the service responds, we can't simply continue running code as we might need the response.

 To simulate this I've created a `randomDelayedResponse` function that will return a response after an unspecified amount of time.

 ```
 function randomDelayedResponse(text) {